MichaelZaugg/OpenSteamController-Continued/Lambda_Project/README.md

 # I won't be releasing any gerber files until version 1 is complete.

 # Disclaimer - Please Read:
-Disclaimer - Please Read:
 I am not a professional.
 This project is not finished.
 Version 1.0 will be the first fully working replacement PCB.
 Why am I announcing an unfinished project?
 As the Steam Controller 9 year anniversary is tomorrow as of the time of this writing.
 I saw it fit to announce and update what I've been working on.
 This project is aimed to be open source.
 All files and documentation will be uploaded for free.
-Please take this into consideration before modding your controller as I not responsible for any damage done to it.
+Please take this into consideration before modding your controller as I am not responsible for any damage done to it.

 # PCB Editor:
 This project was initially made with EasyEDA but everything has been ported to KiCad version 8.
 All the KiCad files will be provided.